No doubt, you’re familiar with avatars.

 - Gravatars require no additional plugins.

 - Gravatars are portable across the web.
-You don’t have to manage user accounts or their images, to allow post commenters to use Gravatars on your site.
+You don’t need to manage user accounts or their images, to allow blog commenters to use Gravatars on your site.

-Complete the tutorial below to learn how to set up and use a Gravatar.
+The tutorial below shows you how to set up and use a WordPress Gravatar.

-How To Add Gravatars To Your Site – Tutorial
+How To Add Gravatars To Your WordPress Site – Step-By-Step Tutorial

-To start using Gravatars, first first you will need to create an account (it’s FREE): http://www.gravatar.com
+To use Gravatars, first create an account here (it’s FREE): http://www.gravatar.com

-If you don’t have a WordPress.com account, you can register for one on the site …
+If you don’t have a WordPress.com account, you can sign up for one on the site …

 Once you have verified and set up your account, follow the instructions to set up your profile, and choose the email address and image you want associated with your Gravatar.